mne-tools/mne-python/doc/overview/design_philosophy.rst

 Integration with the scientific python stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-MNE-Python also integrates well with other standard scientific python libraries.
+MNE-Python also integrates well with other standard scientific Python libraries.
 For example, MNE-Python objects underlyingly store their data in NumPy arrays, making it easy to apply custom algorithms or pass your data into one of `scikit-learn's <scikit-learn_>`_ machine learning pipelines.